 This will help protect your devices from malware that could be used to facilitate a social engineering attack.

 Report any suspicious activity to your IT team or security personnel.
-By reporting suspicious activity, you can help prevent an attack from happening in the first place.
+By doing so, you can help prevent an attack from happening.

 Conclusion